Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 5. Hotel shuttle

-Some hotels (particularly mid-range and above) offer airport pickup for guests.
-Email ahead — most charge D400–800 (£5–9) or include it with longer stays.
+Some hotels (mostly mid-range and up) offer pickup for guests.
+Email ahead — most charge D400–800 (£5–9), or include it on longer stays.

 Journey times from the airport